 Multiple media outlets were at the track that day, including Car and Driver.
 The magazine had corralled a then-new Ferrari 360 Modena, the model Ford used as a benchmark for the Ford GT’s performance goals.
 Car and Driver didn’t give Ford any notice about the Ferrari coming to Gingerman Raceway, but the Blue Oval guys weren’t worried when it showed up.
 Why would they be — the engineering team had possession of a 360 Modena throughout the Ford GT’s development.
 They already knew what would happen when the two tangled on the track.

 I’ll never forget my first seat time in that red 2005 Ford GT.
 Driving Gingerman Raceway with Tom Reichenbach (the GT’s vehicle engineering manager) in the passenger seat was genuinely bizarre.
 First, the car was far better than I expected it to be.
+I immediately wanted to buy it and get some black box car finance for it.
+It was my dream car!
 I had confidence Ford could make a car capable of beating the Ferrari 360 Modena in terms of raw performance numbers (which they did, with room to spare), but I honestly didn’t expect the Ford to drive better than the Ferrari.
 Happily, I was dead wrong.
 Within one lap on the track I was drifting the GT’s rear end while counter-steering out of corners.

 Keep in mind the value of those three 2004 Ford GT prototypes (a silver, early 2005 prototype was also at the track).
 If I wrecked one of them I would be destroying a valuable test vehicle not easily replaced.
 Yet here I was, power-sliding the car within minutes of getting behind the wheel.
 Why?
 Not because I’m a big risk taker in other people’s three-off prototypes.
 In fact, I tend to be more conservative than many of my colleagues, even when driving regular production press cars.
 But the Ford GT was so good I didn’t feel remotely close to its limits as I roared around Gingerman Raceway.
 Tom Reichenbach didn’t seem to mind either.
 “You and one other journalist had a good eye for the course.
 You did a good job.
 The rest of them were a little timid” he told me when we finished our lap time.
 The car was truly amazing, making me want one even more…but I still had no assurance Ford could help me get one, creating a likely bidding battle with every other Ford GT fanatic (most of whom would be better financed).
 Anyway, here’s my first drive road test, based on this event, that originally published on October 28th, 2003: